ganesh-devops3231/terraform-zero-to-hero/Day-3/modules.md

 8. **Scalability**: As your infrastructure grows, modules provide a scalable approach to managing complexity.
 You can continue to create new modules for different components of your architecture, maintaining a clean and organized codebase.

 9. **Security and Compliance**: Modules can encapsulate security and compliance best practices.
 For instance, you can create a module for launching EC2 instances with predefined security groups, IAM roles, and other security-related configurations, ensuring consistency and compliance across your deployments.

+### Notes:
+- Instead of having whole script in a single project or single file, this modularity in terraform helps in that.
+Because whole lengthy script in a single file is not good for readability and manintenance also.
+It is better to have in a modularity way like modules in terraform.